sparkycat/Lightbringer/COMMANDS.md

 *Description:* `Links to LMGTFY with the given search text`
 *Usage:* `lmgtfy [search text]`
 ### `markasread`
-*Description:* `Mark this guild, a certain guild or all guilds as read`
+*Description:* `Mark this guild, a certain guild or all un-muted guilds as read`
 *Usage:* `markasread [guild|all]`
 *Aliases:* `mar`
 ### `math`